| About Images and Scale For best results, save graphic

 the line measures exactly one inch.
 Then use that figure to adjust

 the rest of the graphics downloaded from this site before printing.
+Most GIFs on this site were

 designed to print on a standard sheet of paper using standard